MoisesExpositoAlonso/aGWA/README.md

 Every R scripts sources a library, ancestrygwa_functions.R, that contains all the functions.

 Debugging should be fairly easy since steps are very well defined and each runned command is piped to store the standard output and standar error to a log file, all stored under the folder "logs/".

-## WISHLIST OF FUTURE IMPLEMENTATIONS
-* ADD EXAMPLE TOY DATA!!!
-* Extend the wrapper scripts to the previous chromosome painter analyses.
-So far the user has to do it by his/her own.
-* Re-structure the scripts in a workflow management system such as snakemake